IdaCy/error_interp/README.md

 **Scripts**:
 - [`inference.py`](./inference.py) or the provided code snippet that:
   1. Loads a pre-trained LLM (e.g. `google/gemma-2-9b-it`).
-  2. Reads a JSON of user prompts (or paraphrases).
+  2. Reads a JSON of user prompts (or typo versions).
   3. Runs inference in batches, capturing hidden states, attentions, top-k logits, final predictions, etc.
   4. Saves them to `.pt` files in an output directory.